-When it comes to children’s development, fine motor skills are extremely important.
-It helps them to complete the most basic everyday tasks, such as picking up items and writing.
-If your child experiences any issues with these activities, they might have problems with fine motor development.
-It’s always important to identify these issues earlier rather than later.
+Fine Motor Development is an important aspect of school readiness.
+When kids have good fine motor skills they can complete basic everyday tasks easily.
+Things like: picking up small items, writing, colouring, cutting and tying their shoelaces.
+And so, if your child experiences difficulties with these activities they might have problems with fine motor development.
+Now like most things it’s very important to identify these issues earlier rather than later.

 What Are Fine Motor Skills?

-There is a difference between fine motor skills and gross motor skills – fine motor skills relate to all the smaller movements made by smaller muscle groups in your child’s hands, wrists and fingers, whereas gross motor skills refer to larger movements that use larger muscle groups such as the the arms and legs.
-Both of these sets of skills are important in your child’s development, but fine motor skills are especially crucial as it allows them to perform detailed tasks with greater precision and confidence and this contributes to them being able to perform self-care tasks on their own.
+Remember that there is a difference between fine motor skills and gross motor skills.
+Fine motor skills have to do all the little movements made by small muscle groups in your child’s hands, wrists and fingers.
+Wheres gross motor skills have to do with bigger movements that use larger muscle groups such as the one in the arms and legs.
+Both of these sets of skills are important in your child’s development, but fine motor skills are especially crucial.
+Because they enable your child to complete detailed tasks with greater precision.
+And this in turn given them the confidence to perform tasks on their own.

 Problems with Fine Motor Skills